rupertgermann/image-crawler/README.md

 - **Browser timeout errors**: Increase the timeout with `--timeout 60000`
 - **Permission issues**: Ensure the output directory is writable
 - **Headless mode issues**: Try running with `--no-headless` if you experience browser-related problems

+## Tech Stack

+- Node.js
+- Playwright (for Web Mode)
+- Various CLI helper libraries (e.g., yargs, chalk, inquirer)

+## Contributing

+Contributions are welcome!
+Whether it's reporting a bug, suggesting a feature, or submitting a pull request, your help is appreciated.

+### Reporting Bugs

+If you find a bug, please open an issue on GitHub and provide detailed steps to reproduce it.
+Include information about your OS, Node.js version, and the command you ran.

+### Suggesting Enhancements

+Have an idea to make Image Crawler better?
+Open an issue to discuss it.
+We're always looking for ways to improve.

+### Pull Requests

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/YourFeature` or `bugfix/YourBugfix`).
+3. Make your changes.
+4. Ensure your code adheres to the existing style and any linting configurations (if present).
+5. Write clear and concise commit messages.
+6. Push to your branch (`git push origin feature/YourFeature`).
+7. Open a pull request.

 ## Repository